alwaysdata/documentation/guides/gitea/index.en.md

 [This install script](https://admin.alwaysdata.com/site/application/script/2/detail/):

-1. Download the lastest version available and install it in your account
+1. Download the lastest version available and install it in your account.
-2. Create a minimal configuration file located at `$HOME/[gitea/install/path]/custom/conf/app.ini`
+2. Create a minimal configuration file located at `$HOME/[gitea/install/path]/custom/conf/app.ini`.
-3. Create the [site]({{< ref "sites/add-a-site" >}}) associated with the given subdomain
+3. Create the [site]({{< ref "sites/add-a-site" >}}) associated with the given subdomain.

 ### Manually